Feral Druid 9.2.7 Guide

 In World of Warcraft, the Druid class has 4 specializations: Feral, Balance, Restoration, and Guardian.
 The Feral Druids cover the melee DPS role, using Energy as their spending resource.

-The Feral Druid represents one of the mediocre DPS classes for Mythic Dungeons and Mythic Raiding in Shadowlands Season 4, even though it provides excellent single-target damage, burst damage, mobility, and flexibility.
+The Feral Druid represents one of the mediocre DPS classes for Mythic Dungeons and Mythic Raiding in Dragonflight Season 4, even though it provides excellent single-target damage, burst damage, mobility, and flexibility.

 Regarding weapons, as a DPS, the druid uses daggers, fist weapons, maces, polearms, and staves.
 As for raid gear, it shares the Vanquisher Tier Token with Rogues, Death Knights, and Mages for legacy content.
-In the Shadowlands expansion, the Sepulcher of the First Ones raid, druids share the Mystic Tier Token with Hunters and Mages.
+In the Dragonflight's latest expansion, Awakened Raid, druids share the Mystic Tier Token with Hunters and Mages.

 In the table below, we present the Feral Druid's strengths and weaknesses: